Chinese New Year Celebrations 2025: 15-day Chinese New Year Day-by-Day Celebration

 In some rural places in east China, people make torches with straw, light them, and send them out of the village, to express their wish that there will be no fire-related disasters in the year ahead.

 After a 7-day celebration for the Chinese New Year, most people return to work on the eighth day.
-Bosses will give staff red envelopes (hongbao in Mandarin or lai see in Cantonese), which means that the team can make profits all year.
+Bosses will give staff red envelopes (hongbao in Mandarin or lai see in Cantonese), meaning the team can make profits.

 taboos on the ninth day